tilosophy/tfe-recipe-and-config-datapack/README.md

 - Create Immersive Aircrafts Datapack 1.20.1 - 1.2
 - Create Immersive Aircrafts Warship Recipe DataPack

-Individual recipes and changes (especially carry-overs from the 1.19.2 server) will be handled by KubeJS for the time being.
+All recipes from the "Create: Sifter" mod have been disabled by this datapack, as they were deemed too strong for the early game.
+Custom recipes for the device are being worked on in a separate project.